About Performance audits

 - Listen to and learn from the auditor

-- Ask for best practices and proven solutions
+- Ask for data about leading practices and proven solutions

 Additionally, the following resources offer valuable tips on hosting performance audits.